 Examples include compassionate action to ensure that Goal Three, Healthy Lives for All, is inclusive for those at the edges of society, the most vulnerable, those who are homeless, isolated, separated by stigmatised disease, or old age or disabilities.

-In keeping with Edinburgh’s vibrant festival scene the GCI will host a Festival of Compassion, which showcases ways in which the city, Scotland as a nation and our global partners live compassionately to bring about change.
+In keeping with Edinburgh’s vibrant festival scene the GCI hosted Differneces Made One: a Festival of Compassion, which showcased ways in which the city, Scotland as a nation and our global partners live compassionately to bring about change.
 Art, architecture, city planning, literature, education, politics, finance, engineering, industry, faith, sport and health shape life, and all can be shaped by compassion.

 Led by Dr Autumn Roesch-Marsh, Lecturer in Social Work and Dr Seamus Prior, Senior Lecturer in Counselling and Psychotherapy.

 John has led a series of workshops and conferences on the issue of compassion in healthcare, and was responsible, with Rev Ali Newell of the University Chaplaincy Centre and the Scottish Poetry Library for the new Poetry initiative which has seen all Edinburgh Medical Graduates receiving a gift of the small poetry book ‘Tools of the Trade’